mikepthomas/projects/_posts/minatures.md

 | Stone                | Warpaints: [Uniform Grey]        | Warpaints Fanatic: [Uniform Grey]        | :heavy_check_mark: |

 ## Super Mutants

+> The `Super Mutants` see themselves as lords of the wastes, and inheritors of civilization (just don’t ask them to spell civilization).
+> They go chest-to-chest with anything the Wasteland can throw at them, and usually come out on top.
+> Super Mutants are combat monsters, charging into the fray and hacking the enemy apart with crude, bludgeoning weapons.
+>
+> They tend not to have heavy armor or power at long range, but they make up for this with bulk, endurance and very powerful close assaults.
+> Gang up and charge in – meat bags don’t fill themselves![^super-mutants]

+[^super-mutants]: [Modiphius Entertainment](https://www.modiphius.net) (2018).
+"Super Mutant Force List" _FOWW FLM-002-111_, Version 1.0 page 1.

 [Fallout Wasteland Warfare Super Mutants Miniatures Video](https://www.youtube-nocookie.com/embed/lq46sRF-DyU)